tlahin/roger_skyline_1/README.md

     BLOCK_UDP="1"
     BLOCK_TCP="1"

   We opt for a blocking of malicious persons through iptables.
-First we comment our current `KILL_ROUTE` and uncomment the line compatible with iptables: `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"`.
+First we comment our current "KILL_ROUTE" and uncomment the line compatible with iptables: `KILL_ROUTE="/sbin/iptables -I INPUT -s $TARGET$ -j DROP"`.

   You can check that you only have 1 "KILL_ROUTE" active with a command: `cat portsentry.conf | grep KILL_ROUTE | grep -v "#"`.